What Is CMP in the Stock Market

 Factors Influencing CMP

-The Current Market Price of a stock is shaped by continuous trading activity in the market.
-Several market and economic factors can influence these price movements.
+The Current Market Price of a stock is determined by continuous trading activity and influenced by multiple factors.
+These factors shape price movement in the market.

 How CMP Is Determined in the Share Market